dipanjal/DevOps/NetNS_Ingress_Egress_Traffic/README.md

 Let's ping **8.8.8.8** from **netns1**

     ping 8.8.8.8
-Outout:
+Output:

     PING 8.8.8.8 (8.8.8.8) 56(84) bytes of data.

 Now this scenario is little bit tricky, it's not like the Network is unreachable but some how the packet is blocked or stuck in between somewhere.
-Lucky that Linux has a binary named **tcpdump** to observe the network interfaces to **debug** the **packet flow**.
+Lucky that Linux has a utility bin named **tcpdump** to observe the network interfaces to **debug** the **packet flow**.

 ### Packet Debugging

 Now open a new SSH session and observe our gateway **br0** in **RootNS** first.

     sudo tcpdump -i br0 icmp